• Home

 Space-Grounded: a drugless antidepressant inhalation device

-We developed an experimental drugless antidepressant inhalation device that can assist reducing depression.
+We developed an experimental drugless antidepressant inhalation prototype device that can assist reducing depression during long-duration space missions.

 Picture